alexoiik/3D-Graphics/README.md

 > ### Overview

 Created from scratch a **3D scene** with [Blender](https://www.blender.org) software.
-My 3D scene presents a realistic depiction of a breakfast in the dining room, inside a house.
+My 3D scene presents a realistic depiction of a **breakfast in the dining room**, inside a house.
 The scene includes objects with basic materials such as:

 - Displacement mapping
 - Bump mapping